elementbound/netwind/README.md

    ( either normal or 2x as fast as configured ), speed would change both on the client and the server, but not at the same time.

-This is not a priority at the moment, I'll get back to it once the known issues are solved.

 ## Feedback

-I'm posting this repo mainly to ask for help.
-If you have any clues, advice, questions or comments, please feel free to contact me:
+With any questions or comments, please feel free to contact me:

 * on Twitter [@elementbound](https://twitter.com/elementbound)
 * on Reddit [/u/elementbound](https://www.reddit.com/user/elementbound)